COVID-19 Wage Subsidies

 BC Tech Co-op Grants Program

 Small technology companies are matched with first-term Co-op university students.
 If it is the company’s first Co-op employee in five or more years, they are matched with students of any term.
-Approved companies will receive a BC Tech Co-op Grant in the amount of $2,700 to cover up to 25% of the student’s salary, before the last month of the Co-op term.
+Approved companies will receive a BC Tech Co-op Grant in the amount of $5,000 per placement period.

 SWPP (Student Work Placement Program) Co-op Subsidy